 Thank you for visiting this website.
 I hope this article has been of help to you.

-If you have any question please leave them below.
+If you have any questions, please leave them below.
 Your comments are also welcome.